BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ### Register a URI scheme direct deep linking (optional but recommended)

 You can register your app to respond to direct deep links (yourapp:// in a mobile browser) by adding a URI scheme in the YourProject-Info.plist file.
+Make sure to keep this URI scheme as the first item (item 0) under URL schemes.
 Also, make sure to change **yourapp** to a unique string that represents your app name.

 1. In Xcode, click on YourProject-Info.plist on the left.
 1. Find URL Types and click the right arrow.
 (If it doesn't exist, right click anywhere and choose Add Row.
 Scroll down and choose URL Types)